COSI-Lab/meeting-minutes/_posts/2016-11-16-Meeting-Minutes.md

 Kyle tells about a horror story about computers taking over the world called I have no mouth, but I must scream.

 ## Microsoft Tensorflow
-James shows off microsofts deep learning algorithm, which is open source and on more machines is almost double the previous best by Google's deep learning algorithm.
+James shows off Microsoft's deep learning toolkit, CNTK, which is open source and on more machines is almost double the previous best by Google's Tensorflow.

 ## Maze Solver
 Carter and Thomas show off the maze solver program they created, and some of its features.